|Nutrition Facts (per serving)|

 Sprinkle the pork chops with salt and place them in the slow cooker.

-Combine remaining ingredients and pour over the pork chops.
+Combine remaining ingredients—apple slices, currants or raisins, lemon juice, and brown sugar—and pour over the pork chops.

 - Liquids can become watery over the long cooking time in a slow cooker.
 To reduce the liquids to use as a sauce, strain them into a saucepan.
 Bring the liquids to a boil over medium-high heat.
 Reduce the heat to medium-low and continue cooking until the liquids are reduced and the flavors are concentrated.

-- Replace the currants or raisins with dried cranberries.
+- Replace the currants or raisins with dried cranberries or dried cherries.